WisTex/Raconteur/.homeinstall/README.md

 ## Preparations Dynamic IP Address

-Follow the instructions in .homeinstall/server-config.txt.
+Follow the instructions in .homeinstall/server-config.txt and in the dedicated scripts in the .homeinstall/ddns/ folder (freedns.sh, gandi.sh or selfhost.sh).

 In short...